The Gurney Resort Hotel & Residences

 Ideal for a family of 4 adults and 1 child, our two-bedroom suites offer breathtaking view of the sea.
 The spacious 950 sq. ft. suite feature two bedrooms (1 king and 1 pair of twin bed) with a living and dining area.

 With 515 sq. ft of space and commanding sea view, the suite is large and roomy to accommodate 2 adults and 1 child under the age of 12 years.
 It is well furnished with Hollywood Twin Bed, Sofa lounge and Dining table.

 The Gurney Resort Hotel & Residences Penang offers you a cosy, comfortable and homely accommodation.
 The comfortably furnished and sea facing suites are almost twice the size of conventional Hotel rooms with free Wi-Fi, cable TV and a private bath with Jacuzzi, making it an ultimate stay experience.

 Strategically located at the tourist belt of Gurney Drive and next to the Central Business District, makes the Hotel an ideal venue for both leisure and business travellers.

 Enjoy a leisure stroll along Gurney Drive, and check out the quaint little cafes, local street food and eateries along the way, before indulging in some retail therapy at Gurney Paragon Mall and Gurney Plaza Mall.

-Make a point to spend time with your family and relax by our infinity pool that offers a beautiful sunset view at Recreation Park on 7.
+Make a point to spend time with your family and relax by our infinity pool that offers a beautiful sunset view at Splash on 7.
 Enjoy the cool breeze and sit back and relax with drinks and snacks from our poolside station while the children frolic in the kids’ pool equipped with water slides to keep them happy.
 In fact, why not organise a BBQ party or game of volleyball, on this open deck.

 And the Samsara Spa offers a full range of packages to help ease a tired body.